 You are lucky if you can still find an available tax preparer during tax season.
 Surely there are lots of honest and amazing tax preparers out there– however, there are some people who will take advantage of the low supply of tax professional manpower.

-Due to the availability of online options, cybercriminals can easily convince people that they are a legitimate tax preparer who offers online services.
+Due to the availability of online options, cybercriminals can easily convince people that they are legitimate tax preparer who offers online services.
 From there on, they can easily target your network or even scam you into willingly giving them confidential corporate information.

 The Final Takeaway